Managing interactions with a tenant in Bristow

-One of the primary services that your property manager in Bristow performs is providing a level of separation between the tenant and the property owner.
-The best practice is for the owner to avoid any direct contact with the tenant.
-Important advice for landlords: avoid sharing your contact information with the tenant.
+One of the important services that your property manager in Bristow performs is providing a level of separation between the tenant and the landlord.
+The best practice is for the rental investor to avoid any direct contact with the tenant.
+Important tip for landlords: avoid sharing your contact information with the renter.

-Renters in Bristow will often ask to break rules, or make other special requests.
-The property management professional knows the rules and knows why the lease provisions are there in the first place.
-A renter can catch an uniformed landlord at a moment of ignorance causing the rental investor to grant a request that is against the landlord's own interests.
+Renters in Bristow typically ask to break rules, or make other special requests.
+The property management expert knows the rules and knows why the lease provisions are there.
+A tenant can catch an uniformed owner at a moment of ignorance causing the owner to give into a request that is counter to the property owner's own interests.

-The result of acceding to what appears to be simple request can be a disaster in the long run.
-Furthermore, once the renter believes there is a higher authority to appeal to, the tenant will appeal every question to the property owner, which cost the owner time and effort.
+The result of acceding to what appears to be simple request can be disastrous.
+Furthermore, once the tenant knows there is an opportunity to appeal, the renter will take every question to the property owner, which cost the property owner time and effort.

-Renters will use contact with the owner to build a personal relationship with the property owner.
+Renters will use contact with the property owner to build a personal relationship with the landlord.
 Personal feelings can make it much harder for the rental investor to make objective business decisions in a impersonal manner.
-Additionally, the tenant can hound or harass a property owner at strange hours or with various requests.
+Additionally, the tenant can hound or harass a property owner at odd hours or with unreasonable requests.

-We're paid to be your protect the owner's interests.
-It's harder to achieve that goal when the renter is going to ask the owner to overrule our work.
+We're paid to be your protect the landlord's interests.
+It's harder to do that job when the renter is going to ask the rental investor to overrule our work.

 Landlord Reference